allianz/ng-aquila/projects/ng-aquila/src/dropdown/dropdown.md

 It might be necessary for your use case to group the items inside of a dropdown.
 This is how it's done:

+⚠️ Every item should have a unique value, regardless of which group it belongs to.

 <!-- example(dropdown-group) -->

 ### Filter dropdown